-7.1.1.
-Cut Management
+7.1.1 Cut Management

 We first study the impact of the cut management strategy.
-We compare the method proposed in Section 4.4.2 to that commonly used in the literature, where cuts with high slack value are removed, see, e.g., Pacqueau et al. (2012).
-In Table 2, the average running time in seconds, optimality gap in percentages, and number of removed cuts, shown with #Cut, are reported for each cut management strategy.
+We compare the method proposed in Section 4.4.2 to that commonly used in the literature, where cuts with a slack value greater than 100 are removed, see, e.g., Pacqueau et al. (2012).
+Table 2 reports the comparisons metrics in terms of the average running time in seconds, optimality gap in percentages, and number of removed cuts, shown with #Cut, for each cut management strategy.
+Note that the results are obtained from running the complete algorithm (i.e., both the first and second phase).